jreisinger/hostrecon/README.md

 Recon is a small CLI tool (and a Go package) for gathering public information about network hosts.
-It's meant to be fast, easy to use, and easy to extend.
+It's meant to be fast, easy to use, and easy to extend (by adding reconnoiterers).

 Install